Minor in Finance

 This course explores the role of the financial manager in finding sources of corporate funds, valuation, and capital budgeting.
 This course also examines financial forecasting and short and long-term financing.
 Prerequisites: FIN 3115 OR FINC 3115 OR FIN 3110 OR FINC 3110

-Topics include international monetary systems, foreign exchange markets, exchange rates, international financial institutions, and capital markets.
-Prerequisite: FIN 3010 and ECN 2025
+Topics include international monetary systems, foreign exchange markets, international parity conditions and currency rates, management of currency exposures, and multinational capital budgeting and capital structure.
+Prerequisites: FIN 3010 and ECN 2025.